-Serene Kochi has been drawing traders, explorers and travellers to its shores for over 600 years.
-Nowhere else in India could you find such an intriguing mix: giant fishing nets from China, a 400-year-old synagogue, ancient mosques, Portuguese houses and the crumbling remains of the British Raj.
-The result is an unlikely blend of medieval Portugal, Holland and an English village grafted onto the tropical Malabar Coast.
-It’s a delightful place to spend some time and nap in some of India’s finest homestays and heritage accommodation.
-Kochi is also a centre for Keralan arts and one of the best places to see Kathakali and kalarippayat.
+Set on a magnificent estuary, serene Kochi has been drawing traders, explorers and travellers to its shores for over 600 years.
+Nowhere else in India could you find such an intriguing mix: giant Chinese fishing nets, a 450-year-old synagogue, ancient mosques, Portuguese- and Dutch-era houses and the crumbling remains of the British Raj.
+The result is an unlikely blend of medieval Portugal and Holland and an English village grafted onto the tropical Malabar Coast.
+It’s a delightful place to explore, laze in arty cafes and relax at some of India’s finest homestays and heritage hotels.
+It's also an important centre for Keralan arts (traditional and contemporary) and a standout place to see Kathakali and kalarippayat.

-Mainland Ernakulam is the hectic transport and cosmopolitan hub of Kochi, while the historical towns of Fort Cochin and Mattancherry, though well-touristed, remain wonderfully atmospheric – thick with the smell of the past.
-Other islands, including Willingdon and Vypeen, are linked by a network of ferries and bridges.
+Mainland Ernakulam is Kochi's hectic transport and cosmopolitan hub, while the historical towns of Fort Cochin and Mattancherry, though well-touristed, remain wonderfully atmospheric.
+Other islands, including Willingdon and Vypeen, are linked by ferries and bridges.